 bullet1.gif (148 bytes) Building a Web Page vmstar.gif (1122 bytes)

-From the webmaster of the prizewinning Southwold Primary School (our very own Simon Widdowson), a simple guide to building your first webpage.
-THis link takes yoiu to the home page.
+From the former webmaster of the prizewinning Southwold Primary School (our very own Simon Widdowson), a simple guide to building your first webpage.
+This link takes you to the home page.
 Choose the sitemap, then run a search for "web design".

 bullet1.gif (148 bytes) HTML Code Tutorial